Multiple harmonic sums $\mathcal{H}_{\lbrace s\rbrace^{2l}=1;p-1}$ modulo $p^4$ and applications: Wilson's theorem to the modulus

 \end{Theorem}

-\begin{Remark} After inspection, the expression of Theorem $3$ is consistent with the modulus $p^3$ case as described in Result $9$. \end{Remark} Following the same sketch of proof, we can treat the case $2n=p-3$ as well and we obtain the following congruence, where the first three rows have been copied from before. \begin{Theorem}
+\begin{Remark} After inspection, the expression of Theorem $6$ is consistent with the modulus $p^3$ case as described in Result $9$. \end{Remark} Following the same sketch of proof, we can treat the case $2n=p-3$ as well and we obtain the following congruence, where the first three rows have been copied from before. \begin{Theorem}

-\end{Theorem} Doing the same kind of work when $2n=p-1$ leads to the theorem below. \begin{Theorem}
+\end{Theorem} Doing the same kind of work when $2n=p-1$ leads to the theorem below. \begin{Theorem}$\as_{p-1}$ is congruent modulo $p^4$ to

-\end{Theorem} Before moving further, we will need to study the last sum, say $S$, of the third row of $(41)$.
-First, we study a similar sum, namely We will see how both sums $S$ and $\mS$ can be related.
-As a matter of fact, we will never need to compute the sum $\mS$.\\
+\end{Theorem} Before moving further, we will need to study the last sum, say $S$, of the fourth row of $(41)$.
+In order to do so, we will study a similar sum, namely We will never compute the sum $\mS$ but rather use it as an artefact for the computation.\\

 First and foremost, we will rewrite the sum $\mS$ using Ernvall and Mets\"ankyl\"a's result.
 According to their result, we have for those indicies $i$ with $2\leq i\leq p-5$:

 Then, the sum of interest rewrites as